datanav/docs/technical/tripletex-powerofficego.rst

 ---------------------------------------------------
 Before any synchronization can take place, a link between a Tripletex Contact and a PowerOfficeGo Customers person must be established.

-A new PowerOfficeGo Customers person will be created from a Tripletex Contact if it is connected to a Tripletex Order, or Orderline that is synchronized into PowerOfficeGo.
+A new PowerOfficeGo Customers person will be created from a Tripletex Contact if it is connected to a Tripletex Order, Invoice, or Orderline that is synchronized into PowerOfficeGo.

 Once a link between a Tripletex Contact and a PowerOfficeGo Customers person is established, it will keep in sync between the two systems, regardless of where it is edited.